What is eLancs?

 Whilst it might sound simple, it has the potential to completely transform the way we work, with vast benefits for both colleagues, patients and their families.
 In East Lancashire Hospitals NHS Trust the programme will be known as ‘eLancs’ and is designed to improve patient care across the health and social care system in the area by replacing paper-based notes and records with a new suite of digital tools and technologies.
 The programme is patient focussed, clinically led and digitally enabled.

-Changes are being introduced over the coming months across hospital services and community care in Blackburn with Darwen, Burnley, Pendle, Hyndburn, the Ribble Valley and Rossendale, but really big changes are scheduled in November 2022 when the ePR system will go live in our hospital settings.
+Changes are being introduced over the coming months across hospital services and community care in Blackburn with Darwen, Burnley, Pendle, Hyndburn, the Ribble Valley and Rossendale, but really big changes will happen when the ePR system goes live in our hospital settings.

 The Cerner EPR will provide clinicians with more information at their fingertips to make better, more effective decisions.
 They’ll have automatic access to decision support tools, meaning their decisions will be made based on the best available information.
 They will be able to take information from many sources.